Want to open a gym?

 Ok, the first thing to note here, a gym owner is not earning a fixed salary like an office worker or someone similar.

-There are plenty of things in play, some of which we have already covered, for example, staffing costs, the number of gym members who hold contracts, overheads and more.
+Plenty of things are in play, some of which we have already covered, such as staffing costs, the number of gym members holding contracts, overheads, and more.
 I won’t go into all of them again.

-Overall, there are three main factors that will determine the salary of a gym owner.
+Overall, three main factors will determine the salary of a gym owner.